On-Campus Student Housing

 Those residing in the Milford Campus residence halls will have access to the following amenities inside the residence halls:

 - Lounge areas with a pool table and ping pong table, large flat-screen TVs, computers, and study rooms

-- Wi-Fi and cable TV access in rooms
+- Wi-Fi access in rooms

 - Prairie and Meadow halls have laundry facilities with a pay-via-app service that also notifies students when the laundry cycle is complete.
 They are also coin operated.

 Students also will have access to the on-campus cafeteria, game rooms, weight room, wellness room, racquetball courts, full-sized gym, outdoor tennis court, sand volleyball court, disc golf course, and much more!